bilousdmitro8Terminator101/UtilitySmith/README.md

 Multi-threaded Copy
 robocopy C:\Source D:\Backup /MT:8

+### Sound testing
+Test for sound existence (When you reinstall Windows OS you may not have sound, this feature helps to detect this problem)

 ## Features:

 Color design for each block (main menu, utilities, DISM, cleaning, shutdown, Boot Menu).